Designing for high availability, fault tolerance and cost efficiency

 Interruption Recovery.
 Should there be any transmission issues or errors, it will only affect the part being uploaded, unaffecting the other parts.
 When this happens, only the affected part will need to be resent.

 Management.
-There is an element of management available whereby you can, if you're quiet, pause your uploads and then resume them at any point.
+There is an element of management available whereby you can, if required, pause your uploads and then resume them at any point.
 Multipart uploads do not have an expiry time, allowing you to manage the upload of your data over a period of time.

 Finally, I want to touch on Security, which after all is a key factor for any data storage solution.